DC293/DC293.github.io/_machine_learning/K-means_clustering.md

 # K-Means Clustering
 We can't always rely on having labelled training data.
 In many situations, we simply have a dataset and want to understand the patterns within it.
-This is where **clustering** algorithms become useful.
-Clustering is a type of **unsupervised learning**, where the goal is to group similar data points together without knowing the correct labels beforehand.
-One of the most widely used clustering algorithms is **K-Means**.
+This is where clustering algorithms become useful.
+Clustering is a type of unsupervised learning, where the goal is to group similar data points together without knowing the correct labels beforehand.
+One of the most widely used clustering algorithms is K-Means.
 Rather than predicting labels, K-Means tries to identify natural groupings within the data.

 # Background
 The objective of clustering is to separate data into groups that are similar.
 To do this, we must define two things: